A Sampling of Odds and Ends from the

 FINAL ACCOUNTS

-NOTICE is hereby given, to
+NOTICE is hereby given, to all persons interested, that

 William Riddle, Administrator of Christiann Scovy, dec.,